SE-UP/RSE-UP/_sources/chapters/configuration.md

 ## The Global Configuration File

-Our first configuration possibility is to edit the system-wide Matplotlib runtime configuration file, when we import Matplotlib, it uses this file to set the default characteristics of the plot.
+Our first configuration possibility is to edit the system-wide Matplotlib runtime configuration file.
+When we import Matplotlib, it uses this file to set the default characteristics of the plot.
 We can find it on our system by running this command: